The most award winning

 This is a valuable study from which a number of conclusions regarding the diagnosis of pulmonary tuberculosis in patients unable to provide an expectorated sputum sample can be drawn:

 These results have practical implications for the diagnostic management of patients with suspected pulmonary tuberculosis.
-The referral center in the United Kingdom where this study was performed has, in fact, altered their procedures as a consequence of these results.
-In patients unable to expectorate sputum, they no longer perform gastric washings, and instead, obtained 3 induced sputum specimens — all on the same day.
-Bronchoscopy is performed only in limited circumstances.
+The referral center in the UK where this study was performed has, in fact, altered their procedures as a consequence of these results.
+In patients unable to expectorate sputum, they no longer perform gastric washings and instead obtained 3 induced sputum specimens—all on the same day.
+Bronchoscopy is performed only in limited circumtances.
 Thus, in most cases, their entire evaluation is performed in one day.